-The truffles are collected between November and January, with the help of a dog that uses its powerful sense of smell to detect and dig up this luxury mushroom!
+The truffle is harvested between November and January, with the help of a dog which, thanks to its powerful sense of smell, detects and digs this luxury mushroom!

 Olive harvests, known as "olivades", take place in November and December, after the first frosts.
 The olives are then brought to the mill, where they are pressed to extract their precious olive oil.

-Worth a visit: the La Balméenne olive mill, in Beaumes de Venise: www.labalmeenne.fr
+Worth a visit: La Balméenne olive mill, in Beaumes de Venise: Web site labalmeenne